{{ summary.heading }}

 GPM

-Gallons per minute, the flow rate used for pump-curve comparison.
+Gallons per minute, the flow unit used for pump-curve comparison.

 Total dynamic head

-Static lift plus estimated friction losses through the discharge route.
+Static head plus estimated friction head through the discharge route.

 Static head

-The vertical lift from basin to the discharge high point.
+The vertical lift from the sump basin to the discharge high point.

 Friction head

-Head loss caused by pipe length, fittings, valves, roughness, and flow rate.
+Head loss from pipe length, fittings, valves, pipe roughness, and flow rate.

 Short cycling

-Frequent brief pump runs caused by small usable basin volume, high inflow, or oversized capacity.
+Frequent brief pump runs caused by small usable basin volume, limited switch travel, or excessive pump capacity.

 References: